> Places to visit in the West Bank > Church of the Nativity

 Historical Background

 The church’s construction is traditionally attributed to Helena, the mother of Emperor Constantine.
 She traveled to the Holy Land in the early 4th century and ordered the construction of several Christian sites, including what would become the Church of the Nativity in Bethlehem.
-The church was expanded in the 6th century by Emperor Justinian and restored in the time of the Crusaders.
+The Byzantine-era emperor Justinian expanded the church in the sixth century, and later the Crusaders resptored it.

 Exploring the Church

-The entry into the church is through a small and low doorway, aptly called ‘Door of Humility’.
-Its original purpose was to prevent Ottoman horseman from entering the holy site.
-Inside, deemed light softly illuminates so the church’s main hall.
-Some of its columns are decorated with crusaders-era frescoes of saints.
-The focal point of the church is the Grotto of the Nativity, a crypt marking the spot of Jesus’ birth, next to a manger.
+The entry into the church is through a small and low doorway, aptly called the ‘Door of Humility.’
+The monks installed it to prevent Ottoman horseman from entering the holy site.
+Inside, deemed light softly illuminates the church’s main hall.
+Some of its columns are decorated with Crusader-era frescoes of saints.
+The focal point of the church is the Grotto of the Nativity, a crypt marking the spot of Jesus’ birth next to a manger.

 Touring the Church of Nativity

 Bethlehem is under Palestinian control since 1996 and reaching it from Jerusalem requires presetting a guide and a driver.
 The church is open every day of the week except Sunday morning.
-The maintenance and liturgical schedule of each order is zealously following the ‘status quo’ document.
-This protocol was established by the Ottomans in 1852, after the silver star over Jesus’ birth spot was stolen in 1847.
+The maintenance and liturgical schedule of each order is zealously following the ‘status quo’ document established in 1852.

 A visit to the church of Nativity can be combined with a day tour of Bethlehem and Jerusalem.